 Those two questions are simple, but the process requires effort.
 And, you’re thinking, “before I can help my lions answer those two questions, I need to find the lions!”

 Your point is well-taken.
-And, believe it or not, it’s not that difficult to find
+And, believe it or not, it’s not that difficult to find the lions.

 The Principles